-Kit, the story’s protagonist, is a young soul.
+In the movie Badlands (1973), director Terrence Malick the protagonist, is a young soul.

-As any young soul, he lacks confidence in himself.
-He picks up Holly, who is much younger than he is, almost a kid, and not someone who grabs the attention of guys.
+Like any young soul, Kit lacks confidence in himself.
+He chooses a girl who is much younger than him.

-In the face of danger, Kit acts like a child, telling his girlfriend that the man he robbed is lucky because Kit gave him a note with the stolen things, which will make the man very popular.
+For example, he tells his girlfriend that the man he robbed was lucky because he gave him a note with stolen things, which would make the victim very popular.